 Concerns about financial solvency have caused the FHA to raise insurance premiums.
 Because its lending standards are lower than others, the FHA requires two kinds of premiums.
 The first is the upfront mortgage insurance premium (MIP).
 Borrowers have to pay this no matter what their credit score is or the loan’s LTV.
 This MIP is 1.75 percent of the mortgage, so for a $300,000 mortgage the premium would be $5,250.
 This fee can be paid at closing or folded into the home loan.
 The second is the called the annual MIP, although it’s added to your monthly mortgage payments.
 This MIP is determined by the borrower’s LTV, loan size and duration.
 Because the numbers vary, this handy chart provides FHA insurance premium details.

 A borrower’s front-end ratio (mortgage payment, home owners association fees, property taxes, mortgage insurance, property insurance) usually needs to be less than 31 percent of gross income, although due to extenuating circumstances borrowers might be approved with ratios as high as 46.99 percent.

-On January 10, 2014, new Ability to Repay Rules, mandated by the Consumer Financial Protection Bureau, require that, for an approved loan, a borrower’s back-end debt-to-income ratio (mortgage plus all monthly debt service) needs to be less than 43 percent of gross income.
+In 2014, new Ability to Repay Rules, mandated by the Consumer Financial Protection Bureau, require that, for an approved loan, a borrower’s back-end debt-to-income ratio (mortgage plus all monthly debt service) needs to be less than 43 percent of gross income.

 Like so many government-backed programs, there are strict rules and disclosures, but for many Americans an FHA mortgage is the best way to buy a home.